 There is a particular reason why every number appears on each card.
 It’s rather mathematically involved, and I forgot the formula about three seconds after having it explained to me.
 So, just focus on the top left-hand numbers of each card, okay?

-Sixty-Four Numbers: There is a 64 number version of this exercise, only with more cards of course.
+Sixty-Three Number Mystery Calculator: There is a 63 number version of this exercise that is spread across six cards.
+Same concept with more numbers.
 Contact playmeo if you are interested in getting your hands on a copy.

 Open the Virtual Adaptation tab to learn how to present this activity online.